sorattorafa/typescript-course/README.md

 to personalize your git.

 # install eslint stardard to typescript
 npm install --save-dev eslint@6 eslint-plugin-standard@4 eslint-plugin-promise@4 eslint-plugin-import@2 eslint-plugin-node@9 @typescript-eslint/eslint-plugin@2 eslint-config-standard-with-typescript

+# lint-staged
+Just the staged area are verify in the pre-commit.
+All new files are correct formated Husky call .lintstagedrc.json and sets the src path to verify.
+That's remove incorrect commits on the project.